floodplainio/floodplainio.github.io/_posts/2020-04-12-Using-Floodplain.md

 TODO

 ## Buffering

 Floodplain is an eventual consistency model: Changes in the source database propagate to the destination source in near-realtime, but there **is** a measurable delay.
 So you **can** update the source database, and immediately check the destination database and still see the old value.

 Usually we want to minimize this delay to minimize this possible window of inconsistency, but sometimes we don't mind, and we even want to create a conscious delay in updating the destination.

 Imagine this situation: We update a certain record many times in quick succession, simply because that is our workflow, or how our existing code works.
 Now conceptually we only need to propagate the last version of that record, as we would overwrite that version immediately with the next version.

 Combined with the 'write amplification' factors we talked about before it can really make a difference in performance.

 TODO: Code example

 ```kotlin
 buffer(20000)
 ```

+## Composing topologies

+There is a constraint in Kafka Streams topologies we have not mentioned yet.
+That restriction is: We can use a source only _once_ in a topology.
+Why would you want to do that?
+Let me show an example.
+In our movie rental database, we have customers.
+Every customer has an address_id, which points to a record in the 'address' table.
+If we want to create a record of a customer with their address, a simple join statement works fine.
+However, there is also a table 'store' (like in brick and mortar shops).
+Stores also have an address_id.
+There is also a table 'staff', you guessed it, staff also links to the address table.
+If we were to implement this naively, kafka streams would complain (paraphrasing) that you have already added the address table, and can't use it again.
+One solution would be to simply run three topologies (not implemented at the time of writing TODO).
+This is possible but it has an

 ## Source connectors

+Kafka Connect sources and sinks should work basically work out of the box, the only thing floodplain needs is a strongly-typed configuration object.
+TODO

 ## Sink Connectors

+TODO

 ## Extending floodplain: Creating your own connectors and transformers

+TODO

 ## Example